Waiyankyawbelu/P4-Project/Drop/README.md

 # host1 xterm terminal
 ping 192.168.4.4
 ```
 However, the connectivity will not succeed, indicating the correct functionality of the developed P4 program.
-Additionally, we can examine the ``build``, ``logs`` and ``pcaps`` directories generated at the start of the scenario as follows
+Additionally, we can examine the ``build``, ``logs`` and ``pcaps`` directories generated at the start of the scenario as follows:

 ```bash
 less build/drop.json